rastrau/geowebforum-scraper/README.md

 - `db_path`: Here you can adjust the name of the output SQLite database.
 - `topics`: Here you can make adjustments if you are only interested in a subset of the topics on geowebforum.ch or if geowebfom.ch decides to add additional topics.

+## Usage

+Open a command line / shell in the `geowebforum-scraper` directory and issue the following command:
+`python scrape-geowebforum.py`

 ## Outputs
 The script creates an SQLite database named `data.sqlite` by default.
 You can further analyse the data in this database using any SQLite-compatible database client, such as [DBeaver](https://dbeaver.io), or, for example, Packages such as [RSQLite](https://db.rstudio.com/databases/sqlite/) to issue queries from within R.